Wanna Play A Show at 5BAR?

 2. Check in with the bartender and let them know your band name and all that good stuff.
 WE host a lot of events each month, so be kind to us and let us know what we need to know, don’t assume too much, or we may get out of sync

 3. Load in through the back gate, and back door.
-We are building a small storage off the stage, behind a glass door, you may store dead cases or stuff there.
-Keep all your clutter off the glitter dance floor, don’t be messy or cluttered, invite people into the show
+Keep all your clutter off the glitter dance floor, don’t be messy or cluttered, invite people into the show.
+We are working on a green room as well, timing is TBD

-4. Doors - we cannot stress this enough - do not prop open the doors, either to outside or the inside door to the hallway.
-Especially if the temperature outside is much different than inside, our very old building gets hot/cold fast.
+4. Doors - we cannot stress this enough - do not prop open the doors, either to outside or the inside door to the hallway, ask us.
+Our very old building gets hot/cold fast and sound travels.
 We had 1 band that repeatedly propped open the doors and unfortunately we had to ask them to stop playing that night.
 Do not alter our building in any way, even by propping doors open.
 This is a safe space, and we like to keep the front and back 2 different vibes for our guests.
 Without our guests there is no show, keep that in mind, you’re here to perform TO people, so make it good

 PA / Sound System / Setup:

-1. We are happy to provide you the use of our expensive equipment, so treat it with respect.
-If you break something, its broken for the next band, the audience and it ruins a good vibe.
-Please, just use your common sense and zoom out
+1. We are happy to provide you the use of our very expensive equipment, so treat it with respect.
+If you break something, it’s broken for the next band, the audience and it ruins a good vibe.
+Please, just use your common sense and zoom out, be a good person.
+If you break our equipment we do have to dock it from any payments or add a fee to your tab, and no one likes doing that

 2. We have 4 mics, 6 inputs.
-Bring cords and guitar stands you need
+Full list and re-stocking is coming in the spring of 2025

 3. At this time, with our limited staff, soundcheck is only 5 minutes total.
 So setup, be ready, then ask us to come and soundcheck ya.
-If you want to bring your own person to run the sound, more power to ya
+If you want to bring your own person to run the sound, more power to ya.
+We can bring someone in to run sound the whole time, but that role is still being sorted out so we don’t guarantee it at this time

 Merchandise:

 1. Setup the merch, sell all the shirts, we want that for you and the audience.
-Best place is behind the second bartop, the black one
+Best place is behind by the Touch Tunes machine, which can be unplugged during performances

 2. If you need to run a merch sale through our point of sale we will collect a 10% fee, because our credit card machine charges us rates and we need to cover that cost

-3. Unless specified, you must load up your merch within 30 minutes of your finished show to make space and time for the next event that night
+3. Unless specified, you must load up your merch within 30 minutes of your finished show to make space and time for the next event that night.
+If y’all are the only performance then leave it and sell it for as long as you’d like

 Drinking or Eating on Stage: